Chase-Zhang/CTSAN/README.md

-2. test using our trained parameter:
+#### 2. test using our trained parameter:

-Please set your test data according the dir in the bottom of inference.py, and then:
+Please set your test data according the dir at the last few lines of file inference.py, and then:
 ```
 cd ./code

 python inference.py  --default_data ./Trained_Model/model_name.pt
 ```
-Three trained models are provided in our google drive, CTSAN_TiO_Convergent.pt for restoring 705nm data (--default_data  TiO), CTSAN_Dual_Convergent.pt for restoring 656nm or 705nm data (--default_data  Dual).
-We also provide a Early Stop model named CTSAN_656nm2_EarlyStop.pt, which is to restore the second 656nm data (--default_data  EarlyStop).
+Three trained models are provided in our google drive,

+	CTSAN_TiO_Convergent.pt for restoring 705nm data (--default_data  TiO),

+	CTSAN_Dual_Convergent.pt for restoring 656nm or 705nm data (--default_data  Dual).

+	CTSAN_656nm2_EarlyStop.pt, an Early Stop model to restore the second 656nm data (--default_data  EarlyStop).

 ### Citation